-Fig. 5 Test case A. (a) Surrogate mean prediction $(\overline{\beta})$ and RMSE w.r.t. the test set. (b) Predictions $(\pm 2\sigma, \pm 2\sigma, \pm 2\sigma)$ shaded red area) and experiment (with repeatability envelope, shaded blue areas) comparison.
+Fig. 5 Test case A. (a) Surrogate mean prediction $(\overline{\beta})$ and RMSE w.r.t. the test set. (b) Predictions ($\pm 2\sigma$, shaded red area) and experiment (with repeatability envelope, shaded blue areas) comparison.

 Figure 5(b) reports the PCs mean collection efficiency (red curve), complemented by the 2σ uncertainty estimates (shaded red area), and the experimental observations (blue curve), complemented by the experiment repeatability envelope (shaded blue area).
 In addition, β predictions from the NASA LEWICE solver from Ref.
 [35] are also reported for benchmark (black curve).
 The comparison reveals the predictive nature of our in-house solver, at least for the considered test conditions.
 The experiment repeatability region overlaps the computational solution, or its 2σ variability envelope, almost everywhere.
 Differences, possibly due to the rough approximation of using the MVD parameter to characterize the cloud, are found near the impingement limits.
 A more accurate description of the cloud i.e., dropping the MVD parameter in favor of a full probability distribution of droplets diameters, could possibly help removing discrepancies w.r.t. the experiment.
 It is worth to point out that the slight worsening of the PC approximation, occurring simultaneously in correspondence of these regions, is not believed to explain predictions failing to match observations.
-Indeed, the RMSE is at least 2 orders of magnitude smaller than the discrepancy between PC mean and observations.
 At the same time, a RMSE in the order of 10^{-3} is also surely negligible w.r.t. the predictions' confidence interval resulting from the forward propagation analysis.